 The HPCA awards were established in 2000.

 Each year, more than 200 companies are invited to submit games which are then put through a rigorous process....
-For the last four years more than 400 entries have been received annually.
+For the last twenty years, on average, more than 400 entries have been received annually.

 The criteria are as follows: